 How to get there

-The stadium is situated a little south from the city center of Strasbourg, and is easy reachable from the city with tram lines A and E (stop Krimmeri).
-By train, you're in no-time for Strasbourg central station to station Krimmeri-Meinau, close to the stadium.
+The stadium is situated a little south from the city centre of Strasbourg and is easily reachable from the city with tram lines A and E (stop Krimmeri).
+By train, you're in no time from Strasbourg central station to station Krimmeri-Meinau, close to the stadium.